albertnis/albert.nz/content/blog/three-stage-dockerfile/index.md

 # The problem

 I don't always want to run the thing I'm building!
 Often (but not always) I just want to obtain the build output.
-This can be useful for uploading the artifact, such as for a GitHub release.
-This can be achieved by adding an extra step to the process:
+This can be useful for uploading the artifact - such as for a GitHub release - and is achieved by adding an extra step to the process:

 1. (As before) Build an artifact using a full-fat build image
 1. **Move it to a scratch image where it can be exported**